Formula to Calculate Stock Turnover Ratio

 It can be calculated using the below steps:

-The average stock needs to be computed as firms might carry lower or higher stock levels at a certain period during the year.
+- The average stock needs to be computed as firms might carry lower or higher stock levels at a certain period during the year.
 E.g., Retailers such as Best Buy Co.
-Inc. might carry higher stock, which leads till the holidays in Quarter four and lower stock levels in Quarter one post those holidays.
+Inc. might carry higher stock, which leads to the holidays in Quarter four and lower stock levels in Quarter one post those holidays.

 Example #1